src/app.py

 Here’s an example app.py file which uses a wide variety of the features available in the SDK:

-1from collections.abc import Iterator
+1from collections.abc import Generator, Iterator

 2from datetime import UTC, datetime